-The YouTube HTML 5 based player basically make use of the latest HTML5 based technology to play videos.
+The YouTube HTML 5 based player make use of the latest HTML5 based technology to play videos.
 This means that instead of Flash Player, it uses it uses HTML5.
 In theory, it may not make much difference, but I noticed a few improvements.
-But not all videos will work with it, and there might be still a few videos that need to use a Flash based player.
+But not all videos will work with it, and there might be still a few videos that need to use a Flash-based player.
 Most of the popular players do support HTML5 based browser engines like Internet Explorer, Chrome, Safari, Opera, Firefox, etc. to name a few.

 Disable DASH Playback on YouTube

-To bypass this method I discovered a plugin called YouTube Center.
+To bypass this method, I discovered a plugin called YouTube Center.
 There are a lot of features in this plugin.
 It also offers the option to disable DASH playback.
 This plugin works on most of the popular browser.
 Remember – use this plugin at your own risk.
 On the home page of YouTube Center, you’ll find the list of features, downloads and a Wiki on how to use the plugin.

-There are few other tips out there like using custom DNS servers, and so on.
+There are a few other tips out there like using custom DNS servers, and so on.
 But most of these techniques are hit and miss, and only a very few users reported that it works, so I haven’t included them in this article.
-You must check your Internet Speed first, through some sites like speedtest.net also visit pingtest.net and take the Ping test to make sure you have a good connection, because most of the tips are for those who have a good connection, and still having issues buffering YouTube.
+You must check your Internet Speed first, through some sites like speedtest.net also visit pingtest.net and take the Ping test to make sure you have a good connection because most of the tips are for those who have a good connection, and still having issues buffering YouTube.

 I hope you find this article helpful.
 If you know of any way to improve the buffering speed do tell us under the comments section.